Yottabits/espled/Readme.md

 ## How to use it?

 ### How to use it in 12V Mode with RGBWW
 Hardware:
-* You only need to insert as many MOSFETS (IRLZ34N) as you want to controle Channels
+* You only need to insert as many MOSFETS (IRLZ34N) as you want to controle Channels.
+Bridge the jumpers according to the table below

 Software:
-* Set define the number of Channels
+* Boot into configuration mode (see software README) and change the "LED Type" to "RGB", "RGBW" or "RGBWW" for 3, 4 or 5 active channels.

 ### How to use it in 5V Mode with WS2812
 Hardware:
-* You only need to
+* Just bridge the Jumpers according to the table below.

 Software:
-* Set define mode to blabla
+* Boot into configuration mode (see software README) and change the "LED Type" to "WS2812".

 ### How to use it in 5V Mode with APA102
 Hardware:
-* You only need to
+* Just bridge the Jumpers according to the table below.

 Software:
-* Set define mode to blabla
+* Boot into configuration mode (see software README) and change the "LED Type" to "APA102".

 ## What controle the Jumpers?